Director – Zac Doerzaph (VTTI)

 His research interests include data mining, driver distraction, human modeling, collision avoidance systems, infotainment systems, and driver performance in test track and naturalistic environments.
 Dr. Perez has authored more than 50 refereed scientific articles and technical reports and published dozens of naturalistic driving datasets in collaboration with external researchers.

-Dr. Mike Mollenhauer serves as the Technology Transfer Coordinator for Safe-D. As the T2 Coordinator, Dr. Mollenhauer provides a central resource for the development and execution of T2 plans, also a required component for every project.
-He is responsible for maximizing the dissemination of research findings directly to planners and developers of transformation technologies and supporting commercialization.
+Dr. Mike Mollenhauer serves as a Co-Technology Transfer Coordinator for Safe-D. As the T2 Coordinator, Dr. Mollenhauer provides a central resource for the development and execution of T2 plans, also a required component for every project.
+He shares responsibility with Mr. Neurauter for maximizing the dissemination of research findings directly to planners and developers of transformation technologies and supporting commercialization.

 Dr. Mollenhauer has significant experience in the areas of IP management and utilization and is currently the Director of the Center for Technology Implementation at VTTI.
 In this role, he regularly interacts with both private industry and public transportation institutions to identify gaps between existing solutions and future connected and automated technology needs.
 Dr. Mollenhauer creates and executes technology deployment plans while combining creative problem solving and systems development experience to deliver functional solutions that apply the best of new and emerging technologies.
 His latest accomplishments include providing technical leadership for the development of the Virginia Connected Corridor by evaluating and implementing emerging technologies to support the Virginia Department of Transportation’s evaluation of connected vehicle technologies in a real operational environment.